Dalston: Demographics

 Contemporary Dalston is a lively neighbourhood with an ethnically varied population.
 Architecturally it is a mixture of 18th- and 19th-century terraced houses and 20th-century council estates.
-It is currently undergoing rapid gentrification, partly because of the redevelopment of the railway station at Dalston Junction and partly due to the revitalisation of large parts of east London in the build-up to the 2012 Olympics.
-(Hackney was one of the four host boroughs of the Games.)
+It is currently undergoing rapid gentrification, partly because of the redevelopment of Dalston Junction railway station and partly due to the revitalisation of large parts of east London in the build-up to the 2012 Olympics.
+(Hackney was one of the four host boroughs of the games.)

 Dalston has attracted immigrants for over 100 years; at the turn of the century it was a popular area for newly arrived Jewish people from central Europe.
 In the 1950s and '60s, as the Jewish community became more affluent and moved out, they were replaced by a large Caribbean community, which accounts for the wide choice of Caribbean food available in Ridley Road.
 As the Caribbean community slowly drifted out of Dalston it then became popular with the Turkish, as well as the Vietnamese.
-Recent arrivals include Poles, judging by the numbers of Polish delicatessens now appearing and other stores catering to Polish tastes.